Oklahoma Solar Panel Cost & Incentives

 Does OG&E offer net metering in Oklahoma?

 Yes.
 OG&E offers net metering for residential systems up to 100 kW.
-You receive credits for excess electricity sent to the grid.
-A bi-directional meter is installed (usually at no cost).
-Note: OG&E has proposed modifying its solar rate structure in the past — confirm current terms directly with OG&E before installing.
+You receive credits for excess electricity sent to the grid, and a bi-directional meter is installed (usually at no cost).
+OG&E has proposed modifications to its solar rate structure several times, so confirm current terms with the utility before sizing your system.

 Are there EV incentives in Oklahoma?

-Oklahoma does not offer state-level EV purchase incentives.
-The federal EV tax credit expired in December 2025.
-Oklahoma charges an annual EV registration fee ($110 for BEVs).
-However, OG&E offers time-of-use rates that can make overnight EV charging very affordable at about 3–4¢ per mile.
+Oklahoma has no state-level EV purchase incentive, and the federal $7,500 credit ended in December 2025.
+The state charges an annual $110 registration fee for battery electric vehicles.
+OG&E offers time-of-use rates that can make overnight EV charging cost about 3 to 4 cents per mile, which is one place the math still works in your favor.

 Sources: Oklahoma Corporation Commission, OG&E solar tariff filings, PSO interconnection standards, EIA State Energy Data, SEIA State Solar Spotlight, IRS.gov, Congress.gov